Save 40% Off An Annual Plan

 Snowmobiles Lake Winnipeg

-Bringing the Proper Gear is Important on Lake Winnipeg
+Bringing the Proper Gear is Essential on Lake Winnipeg

 After you have your date and accommodations set – it’s time to get the gear ready.
 Just like with any ice trip, you are going to need the basics.
-The biggest difference on Lake Winnipeg is that you are also going to need spares.
+The biggest difference on Lake Winnipeg is that you are also going to need all of your backups and spares.

-Below I break down what I use when fishing the lake.
+Below I break down what I bring when heading up for an ice fishing trip on Lake Winnipeg.

 RODS, REELS, & LINE